Shop Subscribe

 little girl smiling and holding up a fossil

-Character education is an important concept that embraces the emotions of students as a tool in their learning.
-It has broad implications in various academic subjects, but more importantly, it leads students to develop healthier identities and manage their emotions.
-That foundation is critical for academic success in everything from math to PE, but […]
+Character education is an important concept that embraces students’ emotions as a tool for learning.
+It has broad implications across various academic subjects, but more importantly, it helps students develop healthier identities and manage their emotions.
+That foundation is critical for academic success in everything from math to PE, but the approach can differ […]

 Tagged With: Social and Emotional Learning